 Check the documentation index for ‘Just-in-time debugging, errors’ for more information.

-And to further aggravate the situation my Host Instance associated with the process stopped.
+And to further aggravate the situation, my Host Instance associated with the process stopped.
 The first action was reactivating the host instance!
-But for my surprise again!
-Automatically the host instance stopped again!
+But to my surprise again!
+Automatically, the host instance stopped again!

 Scenario

 My team requested me, ASAP (this would be one of the problems ), to develop a method to change User Contact Information across different platforms.
-Basically, I get a request with different attributes, each of them is optional and so I need:
+Basically, I get a request with different attributes, each of which is optiona,l and so I need:

-- See the fields that aren’t filled, and filled them with the cache information
+- See the fields that aren’t filled, and fill them with the cache information.

 - …

-So to accomplish that goal, I decide to create a Serializable public class UserProfile and use this class as a variable inside the orchestration
+So to accomplish that goal, I decided to create a Serializable public class UserProfile, and use this class as a variable inside the orchestration

 How to begin “Debugging” the problem